 “After carefully considering these organizations, they have decided that these three nonprofits uphold the College’s core values while being effective in fighting racial inequality,” according to the giving page.

 All proceeds will benefit the Black community.
 Gifts made to the College will be dispersed equally to the three organizations following the conclusion of the campaign.
-They aim to reach their goal of $50,000 by June 30, 2020, in honor of the 50th Anniversary of Babson’s Black Student Union.
+They aim to reach their goal of $50,000 through July 31, 2020, in honor of the 50th Anniversary of Babson’s Black Student Union.

 “As entrepreneurial leaders, we are driven to solve problems, to lead with empathy, and to create solutions to complex systemic challenges,” said President Stephen Spinelli Jr. MBA’92, PhD.
 “It is our responsibility to discuss and explore these issues, to listen and learn, to confront our own biases, and to speak out and lead change.”